Home » All Blogs » Introduction to OmniScripts

 Introduction to OmniScripts

-In this session we will talk about basic of OmniScripts.
-OmniScripts are a way for a application builder to design a business process by configuring interactions using declarative tools that are easy to use, and it implement complex functionality behind the scenes.
-It enables you to craft dynamic customer interactions without code.
+In this session, we will discuss the basics of OmniScripts.
+OmniScripts are a way for an application builder to design a business process by configuring interactions using declarative tools that are easy to use.
+They implement complex functionality behind the scenes.
+They enable you to craft dynamic customer interactions without code.

-OmniScripts provide the ability to configure interactive, easy-to-use business processes with branching, which means different pages and groups of fields can be shown based on choices the user makes.
-If you are new to omniscript then check out our FREE Salesforce OmniScript Training.
+OmniScripts allows you to configure interactive, easy-to-use business processes with branching.
+This means different pages and groups of fields can be shown based on the user’s choices.
+If you are new to OmniScript, check out our FREE Salesforce OmniScript Training.

 An OmniScript allow you to build a guided path for completing a business process and serves as a configurable way of creating a seamless customer experience.
 You can create OmniScripts using an intuitive drag-and-drop editor that enables you to group various elements such as actions (extract data, send email), functions (formulas), input fields, and branching logic.